FACTBOX-Who will get rich from Twitter's IPO?

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SAN FRANCISCO Oct 25 Twitter IPO-TWTR.N is preparing to sell 70 million shares to the public in an IPO that will value the company at about $11 billion.

-Below is a list of the number of shares owned by some of the people and investment firms that will benefit most from the offering:
+SAN FRANCISCO Nov 7 Just about everyone in Silicon Valley has dreamed of striking it rich with a well-timed investment.
+Here is a list of the number and value, based on the closing price of $44.90, of the shares owned by some of the people and investment firms that have benefited the most from Twitter's initial public offering on Thursday.
+At the market close, Twitter's valuation was $24.47 billion.

 Executive officers and directors:

-Evan Williams, 56,909,847 shares, or 12 percent.
+Evan Williams - 56,909,847 shares, or 12 percent, worth $2.56 billion.
 Williams was Twitter's chief executive until 2010, when current CEO Dick Costolo took the helm.
-He is now working on a publishing platform, Medium, dedicated to long-form content.
-Williams will have a 10.4 percent stake after selling shares in the IPO, according to the company's most recent prospectus.
+He is working on a publishing platform, Medium, which is dedicated to long-form content.

+Benchmark - 31,568,740 shares, or 6.7 percent, worth $1.42 billion.
+Venture firm Benchmark started investing in Twitter in 2009 when it was valued in the $200 million-$250 million range.
+This stake includes shares owned by partner Peter Fenton, who led the firm's investment in consumer-Internet play Yelp, holds a board seat at Twitter.

-Dick Costolo, 7,675,239 shares, or 1.6 percent.
-The onetime improvisational comedian took the helm of Twitter in 2010.
-He joined Twitter as chief operating officer the year before, after he and co-founders sold their web feed management provider FeedBurner to Google Inc in 2007.
-Costolo will have a 1.4 percent stake after the offering.
+Dick Costolo - 7,675,239 shares, or 1.6 percent, worth $344.6 million.
+A onetime improvisational comedian, Costolo took the helm of Twitter in 2010.
+He joined Twitter as chief operating officer the year before, after he and co-founders sold their Web feed management provider FeedBurner to Google Inc in 2007.

-Adam Bain, 1,785,818 shares, or less than 1 percent.
+Adam Bain - 1,785,818 shares, or less than 1 percent, worth $80.2 million.
 Bain is the president of global revenue at Twitter.
 He was formerly the president of audience network at News Corp's Fox Interactive Media.

-David Rosenblatt, 291,666 shares, or less than 1 percent.
-Rosenblatt is the CEO of luxury online retailer 1stdibs.com and is a member of Twitter's board of directors.
+David Rosenblatt - 291,666 shares, or less than 1 percent, worth $13.1 million.
+Rosenblatt is CEO of luxury online retailer 1stdibs.com and is a member of Twitter's board of directors.

 The following groups own at least 5 percent:

-Rizvi Traverse Management and affiliates, 85,171,093 shares, or 17.9 percent.
+Rizvi Traverse Management - 85,171,093 shares, or 17.9 percent, worth $3.82 billion.
 A closely held private-equity fund based in Michigan, Rizvi has made a name for itself by buying stakes in entertainment companies such as Playboy and movie producer Summit Entertainment.
 Last year, it led a $200 million funding round in Jack Dorsey's payments company, Square.
-The group will have a 15.6 percent stake in Twitter after the IPO.
+This stake includes shares over which JP Morgan has dispositive power.

-Union Square Ventures and affiliates, 27,838,992 shares, or 5.9 percent.
+Union Square Ventures - 27,838,992 shares, or 5.9 percent, worth $1.25 billion.
 Venture firm Union Square started investing in Twitter in 2008.
 For a time, USV partner Fred Wilson served on Twitter's board.
-The group will have a 5.1 percent stake after the sale.

-DST Global and affiliates, 23,744,745 shares, or 5 percent.
+DST Global - 23,744,745 shares, or 5 percent, worth $1.07 billion.
 The investment firm founded by Russian billionaire Yuri Milner led a $400 million investment in Twitter in 2011.
 At the time, Twitter was valued at around $8 billion.
-The group will have a 4.4 percent stake after the IPO.

-Current value of stake: $403.7 million to $474.9 million (Reporting by Alexei Oreskovic; Editing by Joseph Radford and Tim Dobbyn)
+(Reporting by Sarah McBride; Editing by Richard Chang)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan